keksworks/klite/TUTORIAL.md

 ## Metrics

-You can add the built-in `metrics()` handler after other contexts to expose important health metrics there that your monitoring tools can read and log, e.g. Prometheus.
+You can add the built-in `metrics()` handler outside of other contexts to expose important health metrics there that your monitoring tools can read and log, e.g. Prometheus.

 Use the `Metrics.register()` function to register custom metrics that you want to track.